Graduate Statistics Studio

-GSS Open Hours
+GSS Drop-In Hours

 Meet the Staff:

-Rachel Nguyen is an international student from Hochiminh city, Vietnam.
+Thuy Nguyen is an international student from Hochiminh city, Vietnam.
 She’s currently in her second year of the Curriculum and Instruction MA program.
 She graduated from RMIT University Vietnam in 2013 with a Bachelor in Business.
 She taught English as a second language for two years in Vietnam.
 Before that, she worked in a consulting firm in Advertising and Market research.
 She loves to work with students and wants to contribute to their future success.
 Her research interest varies from mathematics education in problem-solving, educational program evaluation, cognitive development in classroom and educational technology in teaching and learning.
-Rachel loves traveling to other countries and loves sashimi and sushi.
+Thuy loves traveling to other countries and loves sashimi and sushi